antoinejaussoin/retro-board/README.md

 - Clone this repository
 - Run Postgres, Redis, PGAdmin locally (in the `./retro-board` directory, `docker-compose up -d`)
 - `yarn` to install the dependencies (_not_ `npm i`!)
+- `yarn migrate` to run the database migrations
 - Open another terminal
-- `yarn start-ui` on the first terminal to run live Webpack with hot-reload
+- `yarn start-server` on the first terminal to start the backend
-- `yarn start-server` on the second terminal to start the backend
+- `yarn start-ui` on the second terminal to run the UI
 - Open your browser on [http://localhost:3000](http://localhost:3000)

 ## How to run for Production using Docker 🐳